freebsd/crochet/README.md

 FreeBSD image ready to be copied to a suitable device (e.g., SDHC card, Compact Flash card, disk drive, etc.).
-The script runs on FreeBSD-CURRENT, though some people have had success running it on FreeBSD 9-STABLE.
+The script runs on FreeBSD-CURRENT, though some people have reported success running it on FreeBSD 9-STABLE.

 Using the script to build an image consists of a few steps: